codeigniter4/CodeIgniter4/user_guide_src/source/libraries/uploaded_files.rst

         'avatar' => // UploadedFile instance
     ]

+.. note:: The UploadedFile instance corresponds to ``$_FILES``.
+Even if a user just clicks the submit button and does not upload any file, the instance will still exist.
+You can check that the file was actually uploaded by the ``isValid()`` method in UploadedFile.
+See :ref:`verify-a-file`.

 If you used an array notation for the name, the input would look something like::

     <input type="file" name="my-form[details][avatar]" />